Community Resources

 Faith Works serves God by volunteering to assist widows, single moms, veterans, elderly, the disabled and others in need including non-profit organizations.
 Projects include home repairs and improvements to assist the homeowner in maintaining their home in a safe and usable fashion while improving the quality of their lives.

-Visit the Faith Works Website
+Visit the Community Housing Network Website

 St. Joseph’s Helpers